Eduard-Konovka/feb101-course-task-api/README.md

 ### Data Information

-In the database, data about stores, products and orders are stored in an object-like form, and formally look like an object.
+In the database, data about users, books and orders are stored in an object-like form, and formally look like an object.

-- The shop element looks like this:
+- The user element looks like this:

 ```js
 {